baseboxorg/jeffskinnerbox.github.io/content/articles/howto-set-up-the-raspberry-pi-as-a-headless-device.md

   11066  182457 1229596
 ```

-I also noticed that the attacher is attempting to use multiple originating ports in an effort
+I also noticed that the attacker is attempting to use multiple originating ports in an effort
 to subvert delays required between multiple logins (see this [article][40]).
 I decided it was time to pay a little bit more attention to security!